Why Choose Dr. Alla Agamov?

 - Their use helps to conserve much of the natural tooth structure.

-Treatment involves isolating the tooth and removing any old fillings or damaged tooth structure under local anesthesia.
-An impression of the tooth is made, then the inlay or onlay is created from porcelain, gold, or composite resin material.
-The inlay/onlay is cemented securely into place.
+- Inlay / OnlayAn impression of the tooth is made, then the inlay or onlay is created from porcelain material in a on site or off site lab.
+When the inlay or onlay is completed, it is placed into or onto the tooth and bonded securely into place.
 Adjustments may be made to ensure the tooth is comfortable to bite on.

 Benefits of Inlays / Onlays / White Fillings